-I’ve been wanting to try these botanical black Easter eggs since last year when I become obsessed Molly Peacock’s book about the 18th century paper artist Mary Delany, The Paper Garden.
+I’ve been wanting to try these black botanical Easter eggs since last year when I became obsessed with Molly Peacock’s book about the 18th century paper artist, Mary Delany, The Paper Garden.
 In fact, I even suggested we start a book club with this title and then I just NEVER followed through.
 Because it’s my blog and I can do whatever I want.
 So I bought Easter eggs, painted them black, lost them, then rebought and painted new ones last week, AND THEN found last year’s.
 Always, huh?!
 Well, if you need any botanical Easter eggs, you know where to find them.
 These are a great idea if you like to spend a bit of time on an art project.
 I realize the detail is a bit more advanced, but you can simplify with easier color blocks and shapes to cut down on time.
 These could be great for kids in this simplified way.
 I give some suggestions below.

 Photography by Trisha Zemp | Crafting and styling by Brittany Jepsen

-Click below to read the intstructions
+Click below to read the instructions